 In addition to stages, breast cancers are given grades based on the size, shape, and activity of the cells in the tumor.
 A higher-grade cancer means a greater percentage of cells look and act unhealthy, or they no longer resemble normal, healthy cells.
 On a scale of one to three, with the three being the most serious condition, TNBC is often labeled Grade 3.

-Even though TNBC can’t be treated with hormone therapy, new medications called poly ADP-ribose polymerase inhibitors,” or PARP inhibitors, are offering researchers hope.
+Even though TNBC doesn’t usually respond to treatment with hormone therapy, new medications called poly ADP-ribose polymerase (PARP) inhibitors are offering researchers hope.
 Finding a better treatment for TNBC is a major focus of breast cancer research.